rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  that activity was brought back online,
 *  which makes a lot of mechanistic sense,
 *  which is all of a sudden the part of your brain
-*  that prevented you from having rational logical control
+*  that prevented you from having rational, logical control
 *  has been reengaged and as a consequence,
 *  you yourself can reengage in volitional dictation
 *  of the outcome of what you're dreaming.
 *  Some studies, however, have not replicated that finding
-*  because when they looked at it and they took out some
+*  because when they looked at it and they took out some,
 *  sort of what we call these covariates
 *  or these confounding factors,
 *  and I can bore you with what that principally is,